-Diplomates certifying or recertifying in 2012 must submit 25 CME annually.
+Diplomates in MOC Track 2 must submit 25 CME annually.
 Eight of the 25 credits must be self-assessment CME (SACME).The ABO provides three pathways to assist diplomates in fulfilling the self-assessment component of CME requirements.

 - A menu of qualifying activities available online;

 - Waivers for completing certain ABO MOC activities;